jyotsnan/assigns_has_many_through_relations/README.md

 ## Example UI
 ![assigns_has_many_through_relations_screenshot](https://cloud.githubusercontent.com/assets/89930/6175967/0d86cf9e-b2c9-11e4-85d8-79c58d8570d6.png)

 In the above example, clicking on "Assign Selected" will move the selected `User`s to the middle column by creating the `locations_user` join model between them and the selected `Location` "Home".

+You'll notice there's a Filter text input, this will filter the corresponding list as you type.
+Hitting ESC will clear the text field.

 ## Installation